General Class Policies

 Midterm Progress Report

-The midterm grade reflects approximately 30% of the entire course grade.
-Based on this grade, students may choose to withdraw from the course and receive a grade of “W.” Students pursuing this option must fill out an official withdrawal form, available in the Office of the Registrar, or withdraw online using the Swan by midterm.
+The midterm grade reflects approximately 40 percent of the entire course grade.
+Based on this grade, students may choose to withdraw from the course and receive a grade of “W.” Students pursuing this option must fill out an official withdrawal form, available in the Office of the Registrar, by midterm.

-The last day to withdraw without academic accountability is Friday, October 7, 2022.
+The last day to withdraw without academic accountability is listed at the top of this page.

 Computer Requirement

-Each CSU student is required to have ready access throughout the semester to a laptop computer that meets faculty-approved hardware and software requirements for the student’s academic program.
-Students will sign a statement attesting to such access.
-For further information on CSU’s Official Notebook Computer Policy, please go to https://www.clayton.edu/hub/services/student-services/itp-choice/notebook-computer-policy.
+Each CSU student is required to have “on demand access” throughout the semester to “an appropriate computing device” that meets faculty-approved hardware and software requirements for the student’s academic program.
+Students will be required to sign a statement attesting to such access.
+For further information on CSU’s Computer Devices Policy, see the Academic Catalog and Student Handbook.

 All CSU students are required to be in regular communication with their instructors via their CSU email account.
 Use only your CSU email account to communicate academic information to your instructor.